Leadership Coaching for Changing Conditions

 For 25 years I’ve worked with women leaders around the globe to develop and hone their leadership skills.
-My efforts have been directed at helping women articulate their best talents, claim greater visibility in their organizations, enlist and leverage strong allies, build powerful webs of support, hold themselves accountable for change, and cultivate a more powerful and authentic leadership presence.
-More recently, clients have asked me to offer coaching to men in senior positions who seek to work more skillfully with women—as bosses, customers, clients, board members and partners.
+I’ve directed my efforts at helping women articulate their best talents, claim greater visibility in their organizations, enlist and leverage strong allies, build powerful webs of support, hold themselves accountable for change, and cultivate a more powerful and authentic leadership presence.
+More recently, clients have asked me to offer leadership coaching to men in senior positions who seek to work more skillfully with women-as bosses, customers, clients, board members and partners.

-My coaching methods and protocols for men and women often differ, as I will describe below.
-But both practices are rooted in insights I’ve developed in the course of researching 6 books, all of which examine how social, demographic, economic and technological changes are transforming organizations.
-My work with both men and women is therefore focused on helping them position themselves to address the big strategic issues their organizations will face in the future, given how the confluence of changes is creating new conditions.
-Jeffrey Immelt, Chair and CEO of GE, recently predicted that the ability to “see around the corners” will be the most important leadership capacity in the years ahead.
-I work to help clients develop their ability to see around the corners—to read the changing environment with subtlety, skill and discernment.
+My leadership coaching methods and protocols for men and women often differ, as I will describe below.
+But both practices are rooted in insights I’ve developed in the course of researching 7 books, all of which examine how social, demographic, economic and technological changes are transforming organizations.
+As a result, I focus on helping both men and women position themselves to address the big strategic issues their organizations will face in the future.
+For example, Jeffrey Immelt, Chair and CEO of GE, recently predicted that the ability to “see around the corners” will be the most important leadership capacity in the years ahead.
+So I work to help clients develop their ability to see around the corners-to read the changing environment with subtlety, skill and discernment.

 My primary goal when coaching women is to help them be more influential at the strategic level.
-Organizations exist to efficiently develop and allocate resources—financial resources, natural resources, human resources.
-Having strategic influence means having a say in the most important decisions about how these resources are produced, leveraged, deployed, distributed and delivered.
+Organizations exist to efficiently develop and allocate resources-financial resources, natural resources, human resources.
+Having strategic influence means having a say in the most important decisions about how to produce, leverage, deploy, distribute and deliver these resources.
 Women now actively participate in the execution of strategic decisions, but they have limited influence when it comes to making those decisions.
 This limits their capacity both to shape the future and to give their most authentic talents full scope.

 What is the source of this limitation and how can women address it?
 I find three things are essential.
-First, women must understand, appreciate, articulate and defend the importance of their vision—what they see, what they notice, how they connect the dots.
-Second, women must skillfully leverage support so that their best observations are heard and attended to.
+First, women must understand, appreciate, articulate and defend the importance of their vision-what they see, what they notice, how they connect the dots.
+Second, women must skillfully leverage support in order to bring attention to– and yes, get credit for– their best observations.
 Finally, women must develop a more powerful and authentic leadership presence.

 The vision thing